 In the past, when cell sectors were widely spaced and before the availability of the enhanced network-based location technologies now being deployed by wireless carriers, it may have been technically sound to distinguish between location based on the cellular network (at presumably low accuracy) and that based on GPS (at higher accuracy).
 Today, however, this distinction is increasingly obsolete, and as cellular networking technology evolves, it is becoming effectively meaningless.
 As microcell technology and enhanced location techniques become more widely deployed in cellular networks, the information revealed by the cell sector identifier pinpoints, under many circumstances, a user's location to a degree once possible only with dedicated GPS tracking devices.
 It is no longer valid to assume that the cell sector recorded by the network will give only an approximate indication of a user's location.
-The gap between the locational precision in today's cellular call detail records and that of a GPS tracker is closing, especially as carriers incorporate the latest technologies into their networks.
+The gap between the location precision in today's cellular call detail records and that of a GPS tracker is closing, especially as carriers incorporate the latest technologies into their networks.

-As the precision provided by cellular network-based location techniques approaches that of GPS-based tracking technology, cellular location tracking can have significant advantages for law enforcement surveillance operations over traditional GPS trackers.
+Because the precision provided by cellular network-based location techniques approaches that of GPS-based tracking technology, cellular location tracking has significant advantages for law enforcement surveillance operations over traditional GPS trackers.
 New and emerging cell location techniques can work indoors and in places not typically accessible to GPS receivers.
-Cellular location information is routinely, quietly and automatically calculated by the network, without triggering any unusual or overt behavior that might be detected by the subject.
-And the "tracking device" is now a benign object that is deliberately carried by the target -- his or her telephone, computer, or tablet.
+Cellular location information is routinely and automatically calculated by the network, without triggering any suspicious or alerting behavior on the handset that might be noticed by the subject.
+And the "tracking device" is no longer a hidden box that must be surreptitiously installed and that might be discovered, but a benign object that is deliberately carried by the target: his or her own telephone, computer, or tablet.